 The Terms and Conditions for accessing and using the DVS override function include an undertaking that training organisations will do their best to use an appropriate form of ID when applying for a USI on behalf of a student using the DVS override.
 Preferably, this ID will be an alternative evidence of identity document issued by a government authority or other form of credible and authoritative form of identification.
 A guidance note for training organisations about the use of alternative form of identity is available below.

 - Terms and Conditions - DVS override

-- Guidance Note - Alternative Proof of ID for DVS Override
+- Alternative Proof of Identification Documents for DVS Override

 Self Service Authorisation